Necrotizing fasciitis: Computed tomography (CT)

 If available, computed tomography (CT) is the most convenient tool in diagnosing NF due to its speed and resolution (detects about 80% of NF cases).
 CT scan may show fascial thickening, edema, or abscess formation.
-CT is able to pick up on gas within tissues better than MRI, but it is not unusual for NF to present without gas on imaging.
-In addition, CT is helpful in evaluating complications due to NF and finding possible sources of infections.
+CT can pick up on gas within tissues better than MRI, but it is not unusual for NF to present without gas on imaging.
+In addition, CT helps evaluate complications due to NF and find possible sources of infections.
 Its use may be limited in pregnant patients and patients with kidney issues.

 Magnetic resonance imaging (MRI)

 Axial T2 weighted MRI (a) and contrast-enhanced MRI (b) of left wrist showing necrotizing fasciitis.
 There is diffuse hyperintensity with irregular enhancement of the deep fascia (asterisks).
 The arrows indicate a lobulating abscess, and the triangle a skin bulla.

-Magnetic resonance imaging (MRI) is considered superior to computed tomography (CT) in the visualization of soft tissues and is able to detect about 93% of NF cases.
+Magnetic resonance imaging (MRI) is considered superior to computed tomography (CT) to visualize soft tissues and can detect about 93% of NF cases.
 It is especially useful in finding fluid in the deep fascia, which can distinguish between NF and cellulitis.
 When fluid collects in the deep fascia, or thickening or enhancement with contrast, necrotizing fasciitis should be strongly suspected.
 However, MRI is much slower than CT and not as widely available.
 There may also be limitations on its use in patients with kidney problems.